Meet Our Top 10, Pound-for-Pound, Hardest Fighting Inshore Fish

 A seasoned angler can land a 100 lb Tarpon in about 30 minutes or so.
 For the novice Tarpon angler, that same fish could take as long as an hour if everything goes right.
 Regardless, exhaustion and sore muscles should be proof enough that you’ve tangled with the meanest, most stubborn and hardest fighting inshore fish on the Atlantic side, if not in the world.

-Do You Have a Different Top Ten Order or List?
+What Do You Think of Our Picks… Maybe Have a Different Top Ten List?

 Well, that’s it for our little top ten list.
 What do you think?
 Is the Tarpon the hardest fighting inshore fish… how about the placing of the other 9 contenders.
 Perhaps you have a different pound-for-pound top pick, or maybe a different order or even another Atlantic coast species that didn’t make it onto our list.